mjspk/mjspk/README.md

 - 🔭 I’m currently working on crpto app for ios and android
 - 🌱 I’m currently learning tensorFlow but slow progress
-- 💬 Ask me about love my work and we think of having a baby LOL
+- 💬 Ask me about love my work and we thinking of having a baby LOL
 - 📫 How to reach me: http://sptek.tech/0ZzcIFE
 - ⚡ Fun fact: I started with c++ on arduino but now i don't remmber how to say ardino, LOL